MVP Development Services | Fixed Price

 An MVP is scoped to test one core assumption with the minimum features required.
 Full product development builds out the complete feature set.
 The right approach depends on your certainty.
 If you know your users, have validated demand, and have funding, full product development makes sense.
 If you're testing whether people want the product at all, start with the MVP.
 Most of our clients start with an MVP and move to full product development once the market signals are clear.

 Yes, we sign an NDA before beginning any project to safeguard your idea.
-This ensures your concept remains confidential as we scope and build your MVP.
+This keeps your concept confidential as we scope and build your MVP.

 Frontend: React, Next.js, TypeScript, Tailwind CSS.
 Backend: Node.js, NestJS, PostgreSQL, Hasura, GraphQL.
 Mobile: Flutter for cross-platform, Swift for iOS, Kotlin for Android.
 AI: Python, AWS Bedrock, OpenAI, Anthropic APIs.
 Infrastructure: AWS, Firebase, Vercel.
 The stack for your project is chosen based on your users, your team, and what the product needs to do at scale.